IanWold/ianwold.github.io/Site/Posts/the_ontology_doc.md

   * Purchase
   * Refund

 For each category, we want to know why it exists based on the assumptions of the domain.
-We might say the "user" category fulfils some domain assumption that "customers will be able to view their history of exchanges with us," or that the "order" category fulfils some domain assumption that "economic exchanges will be trackable and reportable".
+We might say the "user" category fulfills some domain assumption that "customers will be able to view their history of exchanges with us," or that the "order" category fulfills some domain assumption that "economic exchanges will be trackable and reportable".
 We're focused on explaining why and giving rationality for each step: when some new guy comes on and asks why we have the specific divisions we do, we can point to this reasoning.

 ## 4. What are the existence rules in these categories?